lucashenrique0023/oauth2/README.md

 # Oauth2

-Learning and Testing Oauth2 Grant Types with Spring Security.
+- Learning and Implementing with Spring Security:
+      - Oauth2 Grant Types
+      - JWT Opaque/Transparent Tokens
+      - Stateful/Stateless Auth

 How to test: